jhpyle/docassemble/_docs/config.md

 ## <a name="python packages"></a>Python packages to install

-On [Docker], you can ensure that particular [Python] packages are installed by providing a list of packages to the `python packages`
+{% include docker.html %}

-directive:
+When using the `jhpyle/docassemble` [Docker] image, you can ensure that particular [Python] packages are installed by providing a list of packages to the `python packages` directive:

 {% highlight yaml %}
 python packages: